gourab98/gourab98.github.io/_pages/about.md

    - As an intern, I have been actively engaged in developing customized games like [Ludo](https://github.com/gourab98/Ludo_Flutter), designing user interfaces, and utilizing Flutter technology to ensure seamless and innovative application development.
 I am working remotely, dedicating 8 hours per day to contribute effectively to various projects and tasks.

 #  Hackathons
-- Digital Khichuri Challenge by UNDP, Sylhet 2019
+- Sylhet Idea Hackathon 2019, Shahjalal University of Science and Technology
-   - Our team developed a web-based solution to fight against fake news propaganda.
-Our team was selected as **one of the seven finalists** in the competition.
+   - I led a team that developed a technology model named "VROMON," which provides comprehensive information about tour destinations, hotels, transportation, and tour packages in one place.
 - BUP ICT Fest 2019, Bangladesh University of Professionals
    - Our team developed a university management mobile application using Flutter, designed to enhance the efficiency of managing academic activities.
 - National Hackathon Competition 2019, Leading University
-   - Our team developed a mobile application for student-teacher management to allow teachers and students to interact easily.
+   - My team developed a mobile application for student-teacher management to allow teachers and students to interact easily.

 # Extra Curricular Activities